-Welcoming the Stranger is a grassroots initiative created in response to the rising number of immigrant families seeking political asylum in our community.
+Welcoming the Stranger is a grassroots, secular initiative created in response to the rising number of immigrant families seeking political asylum in our community.
 Welcoming the Stranger aims to create formal friendships through mentoring relationships between local families and asylum seekers that we hope will enrich all those involved.

 Unlike refugees, who have been granted legal residence and arrive with access to basic resettlement services, there is no formal system in place to help asylum seekers, many of whom have likewise fled war, political turmoil, and personal danger in their native countries to seek safety.
 Once here, they must apply for the legal right to stay through a complex federal process that can take three years or more.
 Most arrive with next to nothing and depend on General Assistance until they are eligible for work permits, a process that itself takes months.
 At the same time, many newly arrived asylum seekers are dealing with loss, trauma, isolation, and the difficulty of adjusting to a profoundly different culture, climate, and language.